My Ancestral Chart

 In August of 1923, according to The Statesman, Lena spent one week vacationing in Asbury Park, New Jersey.
 This would have been one month before her 50th birthday.

-Robert was born in Scotland around 1893, arriving in America with his parents, Alexander and Jessie Bruce, two years later.
+Robert was born in Scotland on November 18, 1892, arriving in America with his parents, Alexander and Jessie Bruce, two years later.
 He grew up in Yonkers, and was employed initially as a building contractor, later branching into real estate.
 He was prominent also in civic and fraternal affairs and was an active member of the Dayspring Presbyterian Church.
 During World War I, Robert served in the navy as a lieutenant, junior grade.
 He was a member of the Cook Post, American Legion.
 He was an active member of the City Club, the Lions, and was prominent in the activities of the Thistle Lodge, Masons.

 By 1930, they were living at 1 Hughes Terrace in Yonkers, a home owned by Robert and Helen valued at $22,000.
 Helen's mother Lena was living with them.